PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 **Task 5** Build your node and run it with `usb_cam` and `image_saver` nodes.
 Use `rosnode`, `rostopic` and `rqt_graph` tools to examine system and check how data is passed between nodes.
-Let the nodes to work for a certain time, observe as new frames are being saved to your workspace directory.
+Let the nodes work for a certain time and observe as new frames are being saved to your workspace directory.

 You can use below `.launch` file: